-The proposed small cell installation ("Node No. 5") is part of Verizon's 700 and 2100 MHz (4G/LTE) licensed network roll out to provide enhanced voice and data services in the immediate site area to its customers.
+The proposed small cell installation ("Node No. 11") is part of Verizon's 700 and 2100 MHz (4G/LTE) licensed network roll out to provide enhanced voice and data services in the immediate site area to its customers.
 The coverage range for this type of proposed antenna system is typically on the order of 500 - 1000 ft.
 At the current time, Verizon has proposed to install (or may propose to install) other nodes in Marlborough with the combined objective of providing enhanced service (coverage, capacity) along the Route 9W corridor.
 These are the first small cell facilities proposed in the Town.
 Additional Verizon small cell nodes are also proposed for the Route 9W corridor to the south in the Town of Newburgh.
 The applicant reports that a total eleven (11) small cell nodes are currently planned for the Route 9W corridor.

-Co-location on nearby (existing) Central Hudson poles in the utility right-of-way of Route 9W was evaluated by the applicant.
-Seven other potential utility poles were considered, but were deemed to not be viable options for Verizon (based on lack of interest by Central Hudson to lease space; presence of a transformer; lack of space on the pole; inadequate antenna height; or surrounding terrain).
-Verizon has thus moved forward with a Special Use Permit application for a new utility pole / small cell site at 1024 Route 9W.
+Co-location on nearby (existing Central Hudson poles in the utility right-of-way of Route 9W was evaluated by the applicant.
+Four other potential utility poles were considered, but were deemed to not be viable options for Verizon (based on lack of interest by Central Hudson to lease space; inadequate antenna height; dense vegetation; or surrounding terrain).
+Verizon has thus moved forward with a Special Use Permit application for a new utility pole / small cell site at 1488 Route 9W.